 - what problems do people have

-- reasons why people have financial problems
+- why people have money problems

 - problems most people have